erp-mgroen/mail-merge-template-processor/README.md

-# mailMergeTemplateProcessor
+# Mail-merge-template-processor
-MailMergeTemplateProcessor for PHPOffice/PHPWord
+Mail-merge-template-processor for PHPOffice/PHPWord